harrim91/harrim91.github.io/_posts/2016-08-21-make-your-own-url-shortener-1.md

 ## Setting up

 First off, you're going to need to create a new directory for the project.
 Then, as with any Ruby project, the first thing we're going to want to do is set up a Gemfile to manage our dependencies.
-Assuming you've already got Ruby and Bundler installed, run `bundle init`
+Assuming you've already got Ruby and Bundler installed, run `$ bundle init`

 Inside of the Gemfile that gets created, we want to set the Ruby version, and install Sinatra and our test frameworks.